simonmichael/hledger/doc/COMMITS.md

 Before committing, pushing, or merging, run `tools/commitlint` to check recent commit messages.
 (See the script for more ways to select commits.)
-You can configure your local working copy to do this automatically, by running `make installcommithook`.
+You can configure your local working copy to do this automatically, by running `just installcommithook`.

 commitlint also runs automatically on Github to check pull requests.